Galois groups and group actions on Lie algebras: The Galois group of Lie algebra extensions

-which is exactly what is left from axiom (G1)-(G4) after using \equref{formagract}-\equref{formagractb} and the fact that $\rightharpoonup$ is the trivial action.
-We note that the first two compatibilities above show that $\sigma$ and $r$ are morphisms of right Lie $\mathfrak{h}^G$-modules while the last two compatibilities measures how far they are from being Lie algebra maps. ${\mathbb G}_{\mathfrak{h}^G}^V \, \bigl( \varphi \bigl)$ is a group with the multiplication given by \equref{grupstrc}.
+which is exactly what is left from axioms (G1)$-$(G4) after using equations~(\ref{formagract})$-$(\ref{formagractb}) and the fact that $\rightharpoonup$ is the trivial action.
+We note that the first two compatibilities above show that $\sigma$ and $r$ are morphisms of right Lie $\mathfrak{h}^G$-modules while the last two compatibilities measures how far they are from being Lie algebra maps. ${\mathbb G}_{\mathfrak{h}^G}^V \, \bigl( \varphi \bigl)$ is a group with multiplication given by equation~(\ref{grupstrc}).
 We record all this facts in the following: